Grade 3 Word Problems Worksheets

 Solve each problem.
 Show your work.

-A baker made 24 cookies.
-He wants to divide them equally among 6 friends.
-How many cookies will each friend get?
+3. 3.Tom has 12 toy cars.
+He wants to share them equally among his 3 friends.
+How many toy cars does each friend get?

 Frequently Asked Questions